Well, another vampire book it is. *cracks knuckles and repositions self in rolly chair*

 and face seem to stare at you and whisper low a pledge

-if only you could hear the things they try to say to you
+if only you could hear the things they try to say to youcrocodiles float beneath the water's icy edge

 maybe then you would know that they were once you too